verus-lang/verus/source/docs/guide/src/const.md

 In Verus, `const` declarations are treated internally as 0-argument function calls.
-Thus just like functions, `const` declarations can be marked `spec`, `proof`, `exec`, or left without a mode.
+Thus just like functions, `const` declarations can be marked `spec`, `proof`, `exec`, or left without an explicit mode.
-By default, a `const` without a mode has a dual `spec/exec` mode.
+By default, a `const` without an explicit mode is assigned a dual `spec/exec` mode.
 We'll go through what each of these modes mean.

 ## `spec` consts